 Waterlogging and traffic jams across Pune as city witnesses historic January rainfall

-Waterlogging and traffic jams across Pune as city witnesses historic January rainfallpune Updated: Jan 08, 2021, 21:57 IST

 After the sudden burst of heavy rain on Friday evening, the city was plagued with sporadic waterlogging and traffic jams.
 The rainfall began at 1pm in the afternoon and went on until late evening yesterday with heavy spells reported between 5pm to 7pm.